azsk/ADOScanner-docs/03-Addressing  control failures/README.md

 ## Permissions required for attesting controls:
 Attestation is supported for organization and project controls only with admin privileges on organization and project, respectively.

-In order to attest build, release, service connection and agent pool controls, user needs to have atleast contributor access on the 'ADOScanner_Attestation' repository of project these resources belong to.
+In order to attest build, release, service connection and agent pool controls, user needs to have atleast contributor access on the 'ADOScannerAttestation' repository of project these resources belong to.

 Note: The attestation data stored in the 'ADOScanner_Atestation' repository is opaque from an end user standpoint.
 Any attempts to access/change it may impact correctness of security evaluation results.